 Louis Leung, PhD, a postdoctoral scholar, built a benchtop scanning machine with a mini-aquarium to record the brain and body activity of young zebrafish.
 Using a petri dish, he transported his subjects from a basement room filled with plastic tanks containing thousands of the inch-long zebrafish to the machine in a lab two floors up.

 He then pipetted the fish, one at a time, into the little aquarium containing water and agarose, which immobilizes them so they are perfectly positioned for the scan, and waited for them to find slumberland.
-They then applied fluorescent polysomnography which they invented.
+Researchers then applied fluorescent polysomnography, which they invented.

 Their discovery could help researchers develop sleep-inducing medications and study other aspects of sleep.
 Neural sleep abnormalities are believed to be partly responsible for cognitive and behavioral impairments in neurodevelopmental and degenerative disorders, including autism, fragile X syndrome, and Alzheimer's and Parkinson's disease.

 The finding may also open the door to more sleep research.
 Zebrafish are less expensive to care for than mice are, and it's easy to administer medications: You just add the drug to the water.